floppek/snip/README.md

 ## What is snip?

-snip is a small file-sharing website I built for quickly uploading files and sharing them with other people.
+snip is a small file sharing website I built for quickly uploading files and sharing them with other people.
 ## Features

 - File uploads up to **100 MB** (FOR FREE!!!!)